CYSTITIS (URINARY BLADDER INFLAMMATION)

 – Drink 2 glasses of fresh cold-pressed vegetable juices (carrot, kale, beet, etc.) with 1 teaspoon of barley grass or wheat grass powder, and 1 teaspoon of ground turmeric 3 times a day before meals.

 – Vitamin D3 fights cystitis as it will boost the immune response.
 Take large dose of 50,000 IU a day for a week and then reduce to 30,000.
 After a month start taking 10,000 IU a day.
 Remember that the more vitamin D you take the more magnesium you need as it leads to its deficiency.

 – Key Herbs: Uva ursi (Bearberry), Golden seal.

-– Less important herbs: Burdock root, Horsetail herb, Nettle leaf, Thyme, Basil, Mint, Raspberry leaf, Echinacea.
+– Other herbs: Burdock root, Horsetail herb, Nettle leaf, Thyme, Basil, Mint, Raspberry leaf, Echinacea.

 – Drink unsweetened cranberry juice or dried cranberries (not crystallised) soaked in water overnight.

 – Colloidal Silver or Bee Propolis in the form of tincture or capsules can be very effective against cystitis too.